YShu7/YShu7.github.io/_posts/2019-10-20-Local Features.md

 3. Find points whose surrounding window gave large corner response (*f*> threshold)
 4. Take the points of local maxima, i.e., perform non-maximum suppression

+##### Non-maximum Supression

+**(Simple) Non-Maximum Suppression**

+Iteratively search for “max” values, then zero-out everything in the surrounding window.

+Problem:

+- Uneven distribution of interest points in areas of higher contrast

+**Adaptive Non-Maximum Suppression**

+Pick features which are both local maxima and whose response is significantly greater (e.g. 10%) than all neighbours within radius *r*

 ##### Invariancy

 Thus Harris corner detection location is ***equivariant to translation,* and response is *invariant to translation***